ddashizzle/snapraid_made_simple/README.md

 _You may notice that sometimes logs are created using the SnapRAID built-in function, and sometimes using console piping.
 If I recall correctly, sometimes the SnapRAID log function leaves out certain message types, while piping with redirection (adding the "2>&1" on the end) will capture all messages that would be displayed in the terminal/console._

 * Disk has failed, and a replacement disk has been inserted in its place (lets call it drive D: known as d1 within SnapRAID).
 We will write a log to see what is and is not recoverable.
 This will take a long time, so hang on, and review the .log when done for "unrecoverable" issues.
-This data may be gone forever :( As aside, recovering all the data this is often the easiest option if possible as you do not have to verify that data is correct after copying what is accessible.
+This data may be gone forever :( As an aside, recovering all the data is often the easiest option (if possible/practicable for you) as you do not have to verify data is correct after copying what is accessible from the failed drive.
 ```
 snapraid -d d1 -l fixYYYYMMDD.log fix
 ```